Best CBD for Arthritis

 • 12 weeks

-Previously, Elixinol had cut the savings to 15% after your first order with the subscription program, but we’re happy to see that the company has extended its 30% offer.
+Previously, Elixinol cut savings by 15% after your first order with the subscription program, but we’re happy to see that the company has extended its 30% offer.
 Elixinol provides free shipping on orders over $50, which you’ll automatically hit when purchasing one bottle of capsules.
-They don’t have an assistance program, though, so keep in mind that their subscription program will offer the best deals.
+The company doesn’t have an assistance program, though, so keep in mind that the subscription program will offer the best deals.

 Despite the capsules’ relatively low potency, this is a decent way to have a low-dose CBD on hand for a long time (or you can still double up for a more accurate dose; this works best with the subscription program).